jupyter-naas/site/site/docs/services/graph.md

 # Graph Database API
 ---

+## Description

-**Description**:  This service allows users to request a Graph Database, an efficient and flexible system ideal for storing graph data.
+This service allows users to request a Graph Database, an efficient and flexible system ideal for storing graph data.
 The combination of the Graph Database with our Language Model (LLM) creates a complementary synergy, balancing the strengths and weaknesses of each, and providing a robust solution for managing and interpreting complex data.

 **The Role of ABI**